PoisotLab/ms_svd_imputation/manuscript.md

 prevent future viral emergence now appears as a fundamental tool among our society.
-Zoonotic dynamics usually involve three main stages: transmission within the animal reservoir, cross-species spillover and transmission to human, and finally, transmission among humans (Lloyd-Smith *et al.*, 2009).
+Zoonotic dynamics usually involve three main stages: transmission within the animal reservoir, cross-species spillover and transmission to human, and finally, transmission among humans [@Lloyd-Smith2009EpiDyn].
 In the past decades, substantial research effort has been put in studying and predicting dynamics at the animal-human interface, but tracing back the ultimate origin of novel zoonotic viruses remains a major difficulty [@Becker2020PreWil].
 Also, the